Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Conclusion

 for $\Delta_1,\,\Delta_2\ll T_c$.
 The theoretical idea of this calculation is very simple.
 The conductivity of the normal phase $1/R_N$ is proportional to the averaged on both the Fermi surfaces transfer amplitudes between the two superconductors $\langle\langle t_{1,2}^2 \rangle\rangle_{_{1,2}}$.
-To the same averaged matrix elements is proportional also the maximal Josephson current $I_J$.
-These properties of the Josephson contact are reliably canceled in the ratio $U_J\equiv R_NI_J$ which depends only by the properties of bulk superconductors in both sides of the tunneling transition.
+The averaged matrix elements are in turn proportional to the maximal Josephson current $I_J$.
+These properties of the Josephson contact are reliably canceled in the ratio $U_J\equiv R_NI_J$ which depends only on the properties of bulk superconductors in both sides of the tunneling transition.

-The tunneling matrix elements $\propto \chi_\mathbf{p}\chi_{sa}$ also have structural super-modulation.
-This own super-modulation is canceled in the ratio of maximal current $I_j$ and the conductivity $R_N^{-1}$ in the Josephson contact.
-Perhaps in SJTM distance tip to sample can be controlled in order normal conductivity $1/R_N$ to be constant.
+The tunneling matrix elements propotional to $\chi_\mathbf{p}\chi_{sa}$ have a structural supermodulation.
+This self supermodulation is canceled in the ratio of the maximal current $I_j$ and the conductivity $R_N^{-1}$ in the Josephson contact.
+It seems that in SJTM, the distance tip to sample can be tuned to maintain the normal conductivity $1/R_N$ constant.